Effect-TS/effect/packages/schema/README.md

 console.log(decode(" a ")) // "a"
 ```

 **Note**.
-If you were looking for a combinator to check if a string is trimmed, check out the `trimmed` combinator.
+If you were looking for a combinator to check if a string is trimmed, check out the `trimmed` filter.

 ### Lowercase